“The recent uptick in False Claims Act investigations explained,” Medical Economics, Feburary 24, 2023.

 - “New Legislation to Regulate Out-of-Network Benefits,” 2011 “New York Code of Criminal Justice: A Practical Guide,” Co-author

-Mohamed H. Nabulsi, Esq. is Co-Chair of the Healthcare Group and a Partner of the Life Sciences Group.
+Mohamed H. Nabulsi, Esq.
+Chairs the firm’s Healthcare Practice Group and is a Partner of the Life Sciences Group.
 A leading practitioner in the corporate, healthcare and regulatory fields, Mr. Nabulsi represents health industry clients on various transactional matters, including mergers and acquisitions, divestitures, as well as regulatory matters (including the structuring of transactions to comply with applicable exceptions/safe harbor of state and Federal Fraud and Abuse Laws), negotiations with third party payors, licensure matters (e.g., Board of Medical Examiners, Board of Pharmacy and other professional board actions), third-party payor (including Medicare/Medicaid) and pharmacy benefits manager investigations, litigation, audits, disputes recoupments, and appeals, reimbursement matters, compliance training, business negotiations, employment matters, partnership disputes and litigation, vendor disputes and litigation, employer-employee disputes and litigation and other commercial litigation, healthcare fraud litigation (e.g., Insurance Fraud Prevention Act/Racketeer Influenced Corrupt Organization actions), commercial real estate matters, governmental investigations, including Medicare and Medicare fraud, DOJ and OIG investigations and self-disclosure matters, securities matters, such as private offerings, joint ventures, and general contracting issues.

 His clients include physicians, pharmacists, chiropractors physical therapists, veterinarians, dentists and other individual providers, healthcare organizations (e.g., medical practices, including large integrated group practices, pharmacies, physical therapy practices, Preferred Provider Organizations, Organized Delivery Systems, Accountable Care Organizations, hospitals, ambulatory care facilities, urgent care centers, radiology centers, ambulatory surgical centers, surgical practices, laboratories, DME providers, sleep centers and diagnostic testing centers), management companies, development companies, landlord entities, billing companies, information technology firms, referral services, and non-profit organizations.
 He also counsels his clients on a wide variety of federal and state regulatory matters, including navigating the changes brought about by health care reform efforts, fraud and abuse compliance, HIPAA and state health information privacy laws, Stark Law compliance, EKRA compliance, ACO formation and compliance, bundled/value-based reimbursement healthcare models, managed care contracting, employment contracts, among other various matters.